shaozelian/shaozelian.github.io/_posts/2025-11-10-maui-on-macos.md

 - You may play the app to experience the demo.
 - You can also switch to different simulator and platform by change the configuration.

+## End

 Till now, the first MAUI project is set up and able to run successfully in different simulators of platforms.
+Enjoy MAUI for cross-platforms development and have fun!